dangrie158/email-categorization-thesis/source/14_chapter_6.md

 This function returns a list of possible partitions of the word where each part, except for the last, is in the vocabulary of the base corpus.
 The last part is excluded from the presence requirement since it proved to be often a suffix rather than a word.

-Each found partition is then scored, and the partition with the highest score is chosen as the correct split. @koehn2003empirical suggest the geometric mean of the word occurrences of all parts as a score function.
-However, this often yielded partitions with very short parts.
+Each found partition is then scored and the partition with the highest score is chosen as the correct split. @koehn2003empirical suggest the geometric mean of the word occurrences of all parts as a score function.
+However, this method often yielded partitions with very short parts.
 For example, the word ```Orangensaft``` was split into the parts ```Orange```, ```nsa``` and ```ft```.
 Therefore, the product of part frequency and length was used for the weighting instead (@geom-mean-ttf-len) which proved to yield better results.

 (@geom-mean-ttf-len) $$\underset { S }{ argmax } ({ \prod_{ { p }_{ i }\in S }^{  }{ count({ p }_{ i }) * len({ p }_{ i }) }  }^{ \frac { 1 }{ n }  })$$